awsanadelabdulbariahmedsultan-art/YNEB-Global-System/Documentation/Geo-Hubs/Mareb_Hub_Stability_Anchor.md

 ## 🤝 4.
 Governance & Joint Leadership
 *   **Field Management:** Operated under a joint Yemeni-Saudi technical leadership to ensure balance between local needs and regional security.
-*   **AWSAN AI GOVERNANCE SYSTEM Oversight:** All developmental funding and infrastructure tenders are managed by **AWSAN AI** to ensure zero corruption and maximum efficiency.
+*   **AWSAN AI GOVERNANCE SYSTEM Oversight:** All developmental funding and infrastructure tenders are managed by **AWSAN AI GOVERNANCE SYSTEM** to ensure zero corruption and maximum efficiency.

 ## 👥 5.
 The "Community Guardian" Model
 *   **Direct Dividends:** Citizens in Mareb and connected governorates receive direct shares via the **KYC National Wallet**, turning the population into the primary protectors of oil and gas assets.